 Monmouth University is responsible for delivering the funds to the student; funds will be transferred electronically to the student's account.
 All first-time Federal Direct Loan borrowers must participate in a loan counseling session before receiving the first disbursement of their loan proceeds.
 For your convenience, you are able to complete this session online.
 Please click here to begin the entrance counseling session.

-Loans first disbursed on or after December 1, 2013 have a fixed interest rate of 5.41% as well as an origination fee of 1.072%.
+Loans first disbursed on or after July 1, 2014 have a fixed interest rate of 6.21% as well as an origination fee of 1.072% if disbursed before October 1, 2014 or 1.073% if disbursed after.
 The origination fee is charged by the federal government and is applied to the principal amount of the loan.

 For students borrowing under the Unsubsidized Loan program, the interest must be paid by the borrower.
 This can be done in one of two ways.
 While the student is enrolled, the borrower can pay the interest as it accrues.
 Alternatively, rather than pay the interest during periods of enrollment, borrowers can have that interest capitalized, which means adding it to the principal amount borrowed.
 All capitalized interest must be repaid.
 The important thing to note here is that capitalized interest becomes principal in this process.
 Thus, students who use this second option end up paying interest on accrued (and then capitalized) interest.